MAIF/shapash/docs/index.rst

    :width: 300px
    :align: center

-**Shapash** is a Python library which aims to make machine learning interpretable and understandable to everyone. **Shapash** provides several types of visualization which displays explicit labels that everyone can understand.
-Data Scientists can more easily understand their models and share their results.
-End users can understand the decision proposed by a model using a summary of the most influential criteria.
+**Shapash** is a Python library designed to make machine learning interpretable and accessible to everyone.
+It offers various visualization types with clear and explicit labels that are easy to understand.
+This enables Data Scientists to better comprehend their models and share their findings, while end users can grasp the decisions made by a model through a summary of the most influential factors.
-The project was developed by **MAIF** Data Scientists.
+Shapash was developed by **MAIF** Data Scientists.

 +---------------------------------+----------------------------------------------------------+-----------------------------------------+
 | Company                         | GitHub Account                                           | Website                                 |